It is probably clear to you that TPR, EVA, and rubber are some of the materials used for making footwear soles.

 What is a TPR sole?

-TPR means Thermoplastic Rubber.
-It is a material obtained by blending rubber and plastic materials.
-The material flows while hot but turns solid when cooled.
+A TPR sole is a sole made from a material called Thermoplastic Rubber.
+This material is obtained by blending rubber and plastic materials.
+It flows while hot but turns solid when cooled.

 TPR is extensively used as footwear soles because of its economic processing technology, excellent durability, aesthetic viability, and easy recyclability.